German prosecutors step up rate-rigging probe at Deutsche Bank

-FRANKFURT Frankfurt prosecutors are investigating five individuals in connection with Deutsche Bank’s (DBKGn.DE) participation in a global interest rate-rigging scandal, including four traders the bank dismissed in 2013, the prosecutor's office said on Tuesday.
+FRANKFURT, June 30 Frankfurt prosecutors are investigating five individuals in connection with Deutsche Bank's participation in a global interest rate-rigging scandal, including four traders the bank dismissed in 2013, the prosecutor's office said on Tuesday.

 The prosecutors are also examining a detailed report on Deutsche's involvement in alleged rate-rigging prepared by BaFin, the German financial supervisor, to see whether it can help their investigation, prosecutor and spokeswoman Nadja Niesen said.